 Distributed systems and event-driven applications have developers increasingly embracing new technologies that allow businesses to process data in real-time and at scale.
 Due to the plethora of data sources, many developers now prefer to embed real-time data pipelines to process and transform data into each service and core business application.
 This modern approach requires a 3rd generation stream processing engine to analyze, distribute and act on events in volume and at extremely low latency.

 Hazelcast Jet® is a 3rd generation stream processing engine.
 In this webinar you’ll find out how easy it is to deploy and get started.
-Join us to learn how to build batch and streaming data pipelines using the fluent, high-level Java API of Hazelcast Jet.
+Join us to learn how to build batch and stream processing pipelines using the fluent, high-level Java API of Hazelcast Jet.

 Using live coding, you’ll learn how to: